CNES/demcompare/README.md

   * Add the possibility to use semantic maps and modify functions to take them into account for processing (for example building roofs could be processed differently from roads).
   * Recover correlation metrics from previous CARS processing and add it as an input to exploit them in further processings.
   * Make sure information in the PointCloud pandas DataFrame object are the same as the ones in the Point Cloud open3d object all along the process.
+  * To make it more large scale with potentially large point clouds, las files should be read by chunk (cf [LASPY documentation](https://laspy.readthedocs.io/en/latest/basic.html#chunked-writing))

 * **Filtering of outliers**